goschtl/zope/zope3book/trunk/source/content-components.rst

 The ``class`` attribute specifies the module path for the class, a leading dot means to make the import relative to the package containing the ZCML file.
-Therefore in this case Zope will import the collector.ticketcollector module, then import "Collector" from that module.
+Therefore in this case Zope will import the ticketcollector.ticketcollector module, then import "Collector" from that module.

 The ``title`` attribute provides the title to display in the add